adobe/aio-tvm/test/func/api.test.md

-# Adobe I/O Token Vending Machine E2E Tests
+# Adobe I/O Token Vending Machine Functional Tests

+These tests are designed to be run before a release.

 ## Requirements

 ### Env

-To run the tests you will need to have: two OpenWhisk namespaces, an aws account with s3 access, an azure storage account, an azure cosmos account.
-Check the [README](../README.md#setup-azure-blob) for more indications on how to setup aws and azure accounts to work with the tvm.

 Following environment variables must be set: